All Episodes

 It's to the detriment of our country.

-And reporters out there, and I use that term very loosely, journalists used very loosely these days, they ought to be ashamed of themselves because we should all be trying to help the president achieve the the best for our country.
+And reporters out there, and I use that term very loosely, journalists used very loosely these days, they ought to be ashamed of themselves because we should all be trying to help the president achieve the best for our country.

-It's it's an all-out fight to try and find anything that he has said, anything that he has done wrong.
+It's an all-out fight to try and find anything that he has said, anything that he has done wrong.

-And you know, it's it's really a shame.
+And, you know, it's really a shame.

-And then they're doing things that could potentially hurt our country, and they ought to be ashamed of themselves.
+And they're doing things that could potentially hurt our country, and they ought to be ashamed of themselves.

 All right, Lara Trump.

-Uh, we'll also see you on Hannity tonight talking about these same issues and more.
+We'll also see you on Hannity tonight talking about these same issues and more.

 Well, I don't even know if I can.